SphiwokuhleS/sp3_network_scanner/README.md

 # sp3_network_scanner :grin:
-This a simple network scanner that runs on linux.. not much else i could say :smirk:
+This a simple network scanner that runs on linux, here i use the mac address lookup api http://macvendors.co/api/ it uses a mac address prefix list, thought it was better using the api instead of having a file locally with a huge list of mac address prefixes. :wink:

 ## Before you run:
 1. `chmod +x requirements.sh`